Physics-Informed Global Extraction of the Universal Small-$x$ Dipole Amplitude

 Finally, we examine the two-dimensional Fourier transform of the dipole $S$-matrix defined in Eq.~\eqref{eq:FT}.
 Momentum-space positivity is essential: within the CGC framework, the momentum-space dipole is directly connected to the gluon content of the target and enters a variety of particle-production cross sections in $e$--$p/A$ and $p$--$p/A$ collisions.
 The sign changes in the momentum-space dipole have been reported for several widely used initial conditions, even when the DIS reduced cross section is well described~\cite{Albacete:2010sy,Lappi:2013zma,Ducloue:2019jmy,Casuga:2025etc,Caucal:2025zkl}.
 Although BK evolution generally mitigates these issues, they can persist in phenomenologically relevant kinematics.
 Figure~\ref{fig:FT} shows $S(k_T,x_B)$ at three representative Bjorken-$x_B$ values.
 In our PINN global fit we impose a positivity regularization by penalizing regions where $S(k_T,x_B)<0$.
 In the region ($x_B\le 0.01$), the extracted PINN solution yields a smooth $k_T$ dependence and remains positive over the range shown, $k_T\in[0,100]~\mathrm{GeV}$.
-This demonstrates that momentum-space positivity can be achieved simultaneously with a good description of inclusive DIS reduced cross section (including total and charm quark) and diffractive vector-meson production, provided sufficient functional flexibility and an explicit positivity regularization are included.
-For comparison, Ref.~\cite{Casuga:2025etc} reports oscillatory behavior in $S(k_T,x_B)$ even at $x_B=10^{-3}$ and $10^{-6}$ using a Bayesian-fit approach.
+This demonstrates that momentum-space positivity can be achieved simultaneously with a good description of inclusive DIS reduced cross section (including total and charm quark) and diffractive vector-meson production, provided sufficient functional flexibility and an explicit positivity regularization are included. {We have also checked that relaxing the $S(k_T)>0$ constraint does yield a smaller $\chi^2/{\rm d.o.f}$, but at the price of a positivity-violating $S$-matrix.
+The constraint therefore refines the extraction, yielding a dipole amplitude that is at once data-driven and physically admissible.} For comparison, Ref.~\cite{Casuga:2025etc} reports oscillatory behavior in $S(k_T,x_B)$ even at $x_B=10^{-3}$ and $10^{-6}$ using a Bayesian-fit approach.